hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Once connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 If you get an error when trying to connect, see [Troubleshooting](#ikev2-troubleshooting).

+**Note:** macOS 14 (Sonoma) has a minor issue that may cause IKEv2 VPN to disconnect and reconnect once every 24-48 minutes.
+Other macOS versions are not affected.
+For more details and a workaround, see [macOS Sonoma clients reconnect](#macos-sonoma-clients-reconnect).

 <details>
 <summary>